-All project area visitors (except OSHA inspectors) must receive prior approval from the FD and client, and may do so only for the purposes of observing project area conditions or operations.
+All project area visitors (except OSHA inspectors) must receive prior approval from the FD and DEQ, and may do so only for the purposes of observing project area conditions or operations.
+Residents may not enter the exclusion zones for any reason until contaminated soil is removed.